How to Create In-App Tutorials to Drive Product Adoption14 min read

 Best practices when creating an in-app tutorial

-So hopefully now you understand why in-app tutorials are so crucial when it comes to driving product adoption.
+So hopefully now you understand why in-app tutorials are so crucial when it comes to helping users understand and adopt the key features of your product.

 But what makes a good in-app tutorial?
 How do you make it as effective as possible?

-Keep your in-app guides short and simple to NOT overwhelm users
+Keep your tutorials short and simple to not overwhelm users

-All your in-app tutorials should be on point, focusing on driving users to engage and adopt key features of your product, one at a time.
+All your in-app tutorials should be on point, focusing on driving users to engage and adopt the core features of your product, one at a time.

 Your users don’t need to know about those secondary features (at least not yet) so you can make your in-app tutorial more focused.
 Start with the goal of each tutorial and make sure to guide users on how to reach it.